Usage of Phase Change Material as Heat Storage in Water Desalination

 Abstract

-3 Department of Mechanical Computer Industrial and Management Engineering, Kangwoon National University, Samcheok South Korea
+1 Department of Mechanical, Computer, Industrial, and Management Engineering, Kangwon National University, Samcheok, South Korea

-4 Power Plant Engineering Technology, Faculty of Vocational Studies, Universitas Negeri Malang, Malang, Indonesia
+2 Power Plant Engineering Technology, Faculty of Vocational Studies, State University of Malang, Malang, Indonesia

 *Corresponding Author’s email address: singgih.prasetyo.fv@um.ac.id